 The shared accommodation rate

-If you are single, under the age of 35 and rent privately, you can usually only get housing benefit at the LHA rate for a single room in a shared house.
+If you are single, under the age of 35 and rent privately, you can usually only get housing benefit at the local housing allowance (LHA) rate for a single room in a shared house.

 The shared accommodation rate applies even if you have a place of your own, so you may not get enough to pay the rent.

-There are exceptions.
-Find out if the shared accommodation rate applies to you.
+Find out if the shared accommodation rate applies to you

 Under 35 and already renting privately